-As a child, I was always told I "get rich quick" schemes.
-In elementary school, I sold flower necklaces, I made at recess, to my classmates.
-In Jr. High, I made beaded jewelry that I sold at recess.
+As a child, I was always told I had "get rich quick" schemes.
+In elementary school, I sold flower necklaces that I made at recess to my classmates.
+In junior high, I made beaded jewelry that I sold at recess.
 As an adolescent, I was often called a "hustler."
-In high school and college, I bought candy bars from Costco and started selling them on campus; All the clubs were selling candy bars, so I thought, why not get in on the action and fundraise for my college?
+In high school and college, I bought candy bars from Costco and started selling them on campus.
+All the clubs were selling candy bars, so I thought, why not get in on the action and fundraise for my college?
 Today, I would likely be called a serial entrepreneur.

 This entrepreneurship mindset, though partially genetic, was mostly instilled by my parents at a young age.
 My parents struggled financially and wanted an easier life for us.
 They taught us to invest young, take charge, and run with good ideas.
-Not surprisingly, my siblings and I all have all started businesses at some point and thinking like an entrepreneur comes naturally.
+Not surprisingly, my siblings and I all have all started businesses at some point.
+Thinking like an entrepreneur comes naturally.

 Here's the bottom line: It's never too early to teach your kids about entrepreneurship!

 With the increasing success of self-made millionaires like Mark Zuckerberg and Steve Jobs, it is important for children to learn how to think creatively.
 Here, we will discuss how you can help your child become an entrepreneur and what qualities they should have in order to be successful.

 An entrepreneur is a person who starts up, manages, and assumes the risk for an enterprise.
 Being successful in entrepreneurship requires creativity, leadership skills, and problem-solving abilities.
 These traits can be nurtured at home with some simple tips to get you started!

 “The way to get started is to quit talking and begin doing.”

 1. Encourage your child to make their own decisions.